armory/documentation/_admin_guides/notifications.md

 ## Audit Logs
 Audit logs are sent over HTTP to any destination.
+Below is configuration for popular centralized logging destinations

 ### Sumo Logic